multitudes/AdventOfCode2020/README.md

 ```
 the solution is here in `module`:
 `Bundle.module.url(forResource: "input", withExtension: "txt")!`, the module static keyword is created by swift when I use the package and when I declare the dependency in the Package manager!
-Do not forget to update it like this
+Do not forget to update it like this, where Resources is my resources folder containing the input file...
 ```swift
 .target(
 	name: "Day1",